-Wednesday: read Psalm 78:1-6 and 2 Peter 1:16-21.
 The next source of encouragement from the Psalms for this week has to do with the effective application of the secrets of the Kingdom to us by the Spirit of God.
-What good would it be for us to have a knowledge of doctrine and the history of the Bible if there were no one to impress these truths upon our hearts?
-Well, by the Spirit of God these truths can live not only in our hearts, but in the hearts of our children's children, according to Psalm 78:6.
+What good would it be for us to have a knowledge of doctrine and the creation story if there were no One to impress these truths upon our hearts?
+By the Spirit of God, these truths can live not only in our hearts, but in the hearts of our children's children, according to Psalm 78:6.
 In short, the power of God's Spirit to give us life through a living application to us of His word is the first hidden secret of God's Kingdom, as that Kingdom's goals are announced to us in Psalm 78:1-6.

-But there may be some who object: "There is scarce a mention of the Holy Spirit in Psalm 78, so how can we say that His regenerating work is implied in this Psalm?"
-Well, the answer is in the description and calling of

-Asaph, the author of Psalm 78.
-What was his title?
-According to 2 Chronicles 29:30 he was a "seer", meaning one who was given inspired revelation, which he wrote down by the hand of the Spirit of God.
-In the same vein is Matthew 13:35, which identifies Asaph as a "prophet", meaning that he was "carried along by the Spirit of God" when he wrote down his words - even as Peter declares to be the case for all prophets according to 2 Peter 1:21.
+There may be some who object: "There is scarce a mention of the Holy Spirit in Psalm 78, so how can we say that His work in the new creation is revealed in this Psalm?"
+The answer is in the description and calling of Asaph, the author of Psalm 78.
+According to 2 Chronicles 29:30, he was a "seer," one who was given inspired revelation which he wrote down by the help of the Spirit of God.
+In the same vein is Matthew 13:35, which identifies Asaph as a "prophet," meaning that he was "carried along by the Spirit of God" when he wrote down his words - even as Peter declares to be the case for all prophets according to 2 Peter 1:21.

-Meditate and Pray: Let us learn this lesson about the prophets who wrote the Psalms and the rest of the Old Testament: their confidence that their teaching would be effectively passed on from one generation to the next resides in the knowledge that they were penning the very words of God under the inspiration of God's Spirit.
-May the Lord likewise increase our faith and confidence in the Spirit's power to apply to our hearts and those of our children the very saving power of the Word of God as we look to Him by faith.
-Use hymn # 59 to express this confidence in the Word of God passed on to us from the Spirit-inspired prophets:
+Meditate and Pray: Let us learn this lesson about the prophets who wrote the Psalms and the rest of the Old Testament: their confidence that their teaching would be effectively passed on from one generation to the next resided in the knowledge that they were penning the very words of God, under the inspiration of God's Spirit.
+May the Lord likewise increase our faith and confidence in the Spirit's power to apply to our hearts and those of our children the very saving power of the Word of God, as we look to Him by faith.
+Use hymn # 59 to express this confidence in the Word of God, passed on to us from the Spirit-inspired prophets:

-Forever settled in the heav'ns, Thy Word and works unmoved remain, Thy Word, O Lord, shall firmly stand; Thine every purpose to fulfill; Thy faithfulness shall never fail; All things are Thine and Thee obey, The earth abides at Thy command.
-And all as servants wait Thy will.
-I should have perished in my woe The wicked would destroy my soul, Had not I loved Thy law divine; But in Thy truth is refuge sure; That law I never can forget; Exceeding broad is Thy command, O save me, Lord, for I am Thine.
-And in perfection shall endure.
+Forever settled in the heav'ns,

+Thy Word, O Lord, shall firmly stand;

+Thy faithfulness shall never fail;

+The earth abides at Thy command.

+I should have perished in my woe

+Had not I loved Thy law divine;

+That law I never can forget;

+O save me, Lord, for I am Thine.